Albert Farwell Bemis Foundation records

 - Albert Farwell Bemis Foundation (Organization)

-Bemis was primarily a businessman; he also became a noted authority on housing after World War I. He established a personal holding company, Bemis Industries, Inc., which included The Housing Company, Atlantic Gypsum Co., Penn Metal Co., Fiber Products, Inc., an architectural partnership, and several other endeavors in the housing field.
+Bemis was primarily a businessman; he specialized in housing after World War I. He established a personal holding company, Bemis Industries, Inc., which included The Housing Company, Atlantic Gypsum Co., Penn Metal Co., Fiber Products, Inc., an architectural partnership, and several other endeavors in the housing field.
 Building and construction research led to his development of the Cubical Module Method of design, also known as Dimensional Coordination.
 Bemis Industries supported low-cost housing research.
 Just before his death, Bemis completed the third volume of his in-depth study of the house, The Evolving House.
 These books described in detail his conception of the history, economics, and rationalization of shelter.

 Bemis’s will established the Albert Farwell Bemis Charity Trust in 1936 to fund research on housing.
 On behalf of the trust, John Ely Burchard, a vice-president of Bemis Industries, Inc., and MIT class of 1923, conducted a study of existing agencies that supported research in housing.
 Burchard met with directors of research from the building industry, directors of governmental bureaus and housing agencies, and individual experts and associations.
 His study provided guidelines for the proposed foundation and assured cooperation between other facilities and the foundation.